How to Build a DIY Aeroponic System for Plants: Build to Harvest Guide

 When our DIY aeroponic system build video went viral with over 4 million views on Instagram and Facebook, we received thousands of questions about every step of the process.
 Originally shared as a multi-part series, we've now combined everything into one comprehensive guide so you can see the complete journey from building the system to harvesting your first crop.

-What is Aeroponics?
+What Is Aeroponics?

 Aeroponics is a soilless growing method where plant roots are suspended in air and periodically misted with a nutrient-rich water solution.
-Unlike traditional hydroponics where roots sit in water, aeroponics delivers oxygen directly to the roots while providing nutrients through misting cycles.
+Unlike traditional hydroponics where roots sit directly in water, aeroponics delivers oxygen directly to the roots while providing nutrients through misting cycles.

 The benefits include: